Winter Solstice, Yule, Saturnalia And Christmas…

 This is where we get the following…

 - The 12 Days of Christmas sung by the choir,

 - A Yule Log – Yule was celebrated by fire, and

-- The tradition of cutting down boughs of evergreen trees, mistletoe and holly branches for the home, what we now have as a Christmas Tree,
+- The tradition of cutting down boughs of evergreen trees (like pine), mistletoe and holly branches for the home, what we now have as a Christmas Tree,

 - Tree lights and tree decorations – Northern Germanic peoples tied fruit and attached candles to evergreen tree branches, in honor of the god Woden